-Can you use the free Windows 10 licence to fresh install Windows 10 on a new PC?
+Can you use the free Windows license to fresh install Windows 11/10 on a new PC?
 What happens if you change your computer’s configuration?
-What if you just change Hard Drive, Motherboard, CPU or Graphics Card?
-How does clean installing Windows 10 work on new and old PCs?
-How does Windows 10 licensing status change with change in hardware configuration?
+What if you just change Hard Drive, Motherboard, CPU, or Graphics Card?
+How does clean installing Windows work on new and old PCs?
+How does Windows 10 licensing status change with a change in hardware configuration?
 The post tries to answer these questions.

 Windows 10 on new PC